 Start with your chair.
 Your chair should be ergonomic, meaning that it promotes both efficiency and comfort.
 It should be adjustable in all aspects, while also providing lumbar support.
 Movement is key—you don’t want your chair to force you to stay in the same position for hours on end.
 Consider using an exercise ball; you can use the ball all on its own, or you can choose from a variety of bases.
 Ball chairs keep you active while you’re sitting and promote good posture.
 Similarly, you’ll want a desk that is flexible.
 Desks with adjustable heights allow you to move from a sitting to standing position, or somewhere in between.
 Using an adjustable desk allows you to use chairs with multiple heights and functionality, allowing you to keep moving while you work.
 Be comprehensive—you’ll want to pair these adjustable furniture choices with footrests and anti-fatigue mats so that you don’t put unnecessary pressure on your body.

 Light and sound can also have negative impacts on your body.
 Glare and unnecessary noise can be both distracting and headache-inducing; so, eliminate them!
 First, position your desk so that natural light is filtering in from the sides of your work station.
 This way, you’ll have sunlight and be able to look out of your windows.
 Secondly, lamps and overhead lighting should be supplemental; light should be directed at your keyboard and paperwork, but not your screen.
 This reduces glare and is much easier on the eyes.
 Soundproofing, too, is easier on the ears.
 If you’re juggling family responsibilities and working from home, you may want to consider soundproofing your office.
 Soundproofing can get expensive, so if you’re on a budget, you can also look into ambient noise makers and apps.
+If you want to read some simple tips on how to soundproof your home, check out soundproofpanda.com.

 Just like your body, your mind adapts to fit the space you’re in.
 You don’t want to settle into a stagnant space; rather, you’ll want a space that is flexible, allowing you to create a work environment that will facilitate ingenuity rather than boredom.
 Our work habits and responsibilities are variable; what is conducive to a conference call may not be ideal for word processing.
 Consider furniture that’s easy to move.
 It should be light, and have wheels so that you can easily change your space.
 Designate a spot for relaxation to allow yourself short breaks, even if it’s as simple putting a comfy chair by the window.
 Invest in quality work tools and high-speed internet to cut down on unnecessary frustration.
 Most importantly, create boundaries for yourself and for your family.
 Your workspace should stay your workspace—remove any distractions, such as TVs and gaming consoles.
 If you respect your own boundaries, your family will too.